Some bus routes are being impacted as the union representing 5,000 Metro Vancouver transit operators and maintenance workers continues job action.

 The cancellations and service reductions have been linked to a ban on overtime that began on Nov.
-1 for maintenance workers, and which escalated to cover bus drivers on Nov.
-15. Drivers and SeaBus operators are also working out of uniform.
+1 for maintenance workers.
+Drivers and SeaBus operators are also working out of uniform.
+Bus drivers have also been refusing overtime on alternating days, including Friday.

 Here’s what you need to know about how your commute might be affected and what happens next.